1995 San Francisco 49ers season

 The 1995 San Francisco 49ers season was the franchise's 46th season in the National Football League (NFL) and their 50th overall.

 Fresh from their victory in the Super Bowl the previous season, the 49ers lost cornerback Deion Sanders to Dallas and running back Ricky Watters to Philadelphia.
 Despite a mediocre 5–4 start, the 49ers went 11–5 and for the fourth straight time, they repeated as NFC West champions.
 The 49ers finished the season as the league's top scoring offense, averaging 28.6 points per game.
 They also finished number one in total defense, surrendering just 275 yards per game, along with being the top rushing defense and finishing second in points allowed.
 However, a stunning 27–17 loss to Brett Favre and the Green Bay Packers in the divisional round of the playoffs stripped the 49ers of their title defense and ended their season.
 This would be the first of three consecutive seasons that the Packers beat the 49ers in the playoffs.
 From 1990 to 2000, the 1995 49ers were the only NFC team to lose a divisional-round playoff game following a first-round bye.

 Jerry Rice caught a career-high 122 receptions along with 1,848 receiving yards and 15 total touchdowns.

 It was also the final season the 49ers wore their Super Bowl era uniforms.
+After the season, Rickey Jackson retired.